-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses, which provides financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which provides financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this Update replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 will be effective for the annual periods beginning after December 15, 2019 and interim periods within those annual periods, with early adoption permitted beginning after December 15, 2018.
-We are currently evaluating the impact the provisions will have on our consolidated financial statements.
+We are currently evaluating the impact the provisions will have on our consolidated financial position or results of operations.